../E21634-12.epub /> ../E21634-12.mobi />

 A standalone TimesTen database

-The active database in an active standby pair
+The active master database in an active standby pair

-The standby database in an active standby pair
+The standby master database in an active standby pair

 When requests are submitted to the grid members, the cache grid automatically redistributes data based on application access patterns.
 The location of the data is transparent to the application, but the cache grid redistributes data dynamically to minimize access time.
 The cache grid automatically maintains cache coherence and transactional consistency across the grid members.
 You can also configure the cache grid to perform global queries without redistributing the data.
 See "Performing global queries on a cache grid".